Get

 Use Corn Starch

 Corn starch will help stop the bleeding faster.
 Put a small amount of cornstarch in a small bowl and dip their bleeding nail into it.
-Styptic powder is useful to have in the house for this purpose of aiding blood clotting.
+Styptic powder is useful to have in the house for the purpose of aiding blood clotting.

 Cute beagle puppy is lying on a gray cloth with his bed